ronnieholm/Bugfree.SharePoint.DiagnosticTools/src/SPAddInsAutomation/README.md

 as such at the top of Program.fs.
 Next either re-compile and run the executable or execute the code in F# interactive.

+## Compiling

+Use Visual Studio 2017.

 ## Supported platforms

 SharePoint on-premise and SharePoint Online.

+## Contact

+Open an issue on this repository or drop me a mail at mail@bugfree.dk.